Agoric/documentation/main/glossary/README.md

   There is a one-to-one relationship between an [issuer](#issuer) and its mint, and a mint is an administrative [facet](#facet) of its issuer.
   ERTP mints are also in a one-to-one relationship with that issuer's associated [brand](#brand).

-- ZCFMints give contract code a simpler interface to interact with an ERTP mint.
+- ZCFMints give contract code a simpler interface to interact with an ERTP mint from inside a contract.
   Because ZCFMints encapsulate an internal ERTP mint, they have the same one-to-one relationships with an issuer and its associated brand.
 A ZCFMint can mint assets and assign them to a seat without having to escrow payments, and burn seat-associated assets without corresponding payout.